-Apical vaginal prolapse is a prolapse from the top of the vagina.
+An apical vaginal prolapse is a prolapse from the top of the vagina.
 The apex is the deepest part of the vagina where the uterus (womb) is usually located.

 A vaginal vault prolapse is a prolapse arising from the top of the vagina (vault) where the uterus (womb) was situated.
-Affecting ladies who have undergone a hysterectomy (removal of womb).